cognitiveviewai/TrustLens/README.md

 It contains examples and scripts for generating metrics for predictive, and generative AI using observability frameworks like Evidently AI, Fiddler AI, and Whylabs AI.
 It includes tools for classification and regression metrics, data integrity, explainability, and security in machine learning models.

 # Predictive Metrics
-This repository contains examples for generating different predictive metrics using Evidently AI, Fiddler AI and Whylabs AI.
+This repository contains examples for generating different predictive metrics using Evidently AI.
-It is organized into several folders focusing on different aspects of predictive modeling, including classification metrics, regression metrics, data integrity, explainability, and security.
+It is organized into several folders focusing on different aspects of predictive modeling, including classification metrics, regression metrics, data integrity, data drift, and explainability.

 ### 1. **classification_metrics**
-This folder contains sub folders containing Python scripts and to compute metrics used for evaluating classification models using Evidently AI, Fiddler AI and Whylabs AI.
+This folder contains sub folders containing Python scripts and to compute metrics used for evaluating classification models using Evidently AI.
 This folder is divided into the following sub folders:

 - **evidently_ai**: Scripts leveraging Evidently AI for generating multiple classification metrics.
-- **fiddler_ai**: Scripts leveraging Fiddler AI for generating multiple classification metrics.
-- **whylabs_ai**: Scripts leveraging Whylabs AI for generating multiple classification metrics.

 #### 1.1 **Evidently AI classification metrics:**
 - `accuracy.py`: Calculates the accuracy of classification models.
-- `classification.py`: An aggregation of all the metrics and tests provided by Evidently AI for classification.
 - `false_negative_rate.py`: Computes the false negative rate metric.
 - `false_positive_rate.py`: Computes the false positive rate metric.
 - `log_loss.py`: Computes log loss metric.
 - `precision.py`: Computes the precision metric.
 - `recall.py`: Calculates the recall metric.
+- `f1_score.py`: Calculates the f1_score metric.
 - `roc_auc.py`: Calculates the ROC-AUC score.
 - `true_negative_rate.py`: Calculates the true negative rate metric.
+- `true_positive_rate.py`: Calculates the true positive rate metric.

+#### 1.1.1 **Evidently AI send_classification_metrics:**
+- `alerts.py`: Evaluates each metric against preset risk thresholds and prints color-coded alerts indicating its performance risk level.
+- `all_metrics.py`: Loads a demo data, trains a logistic regression model on a reference set, computes classification metrics with Evidently for both reference and current data, and returns these metrics in a dictionary.
+- `model_metrics.py`: Fetches classification metrics from `all_metrics.py` and packages them into a performance dictionary using a helper function, handling any errors that arise.
+- `send_metrics.py`: Retrieves model performance metrics, sends them via a POST request to an API, and then evaluates the simplified metrics with alert thresholds.

 ### 2. **data_integrity**
-This folder contains sub folders containing scripts designed for ensuring data quality and performing validation in machine learning workflows using Evidently AI, Fiddler AI and Whylabs AI.
+This folder contains sub folders containing scripts designed for ensuring data quality and performing validation in machine learning workflows using Evidently AI.
 This folder contains the following sub folders:

 - **evidently_ai**: Scripts specific to Evidently AI for data monitoring and data integrity validation.
-- **fiddler_ai**: Utility tools specific to Fiddler AI for data monitoring and data integrity validation.
-- **whylabs_ai**: Scripts specific to Whylabs AI for data observability and data drift detection.

 #### 2.1 **Evidently AI data integrity:**
-- `data_integrity.py`: An aggregation of all the metrics and tests provided by Evidently AI for data integrity.
+- `missing_values.py`: Loads and prepares a demo dataset, runs missing value and empty structure tests on reference versus production subsets using Evidently, and summarizes the test results in a dictionary.
+- `out_of_range_values.py`: Loads and prepares a demo dataset, splits it into reference and production subsets, runs an Evidently test to check for out-of-range "age" values (0–100), and extracts the resulting share.

 ### 3. **explainability**
 This folder contains sub folders containing scripts that provide insights into the workings of machine learning models using Evidently AI, Fiddler AI and Whylabs AI.
 This folder is divided into the following sub folders:

 - **evidently_ai**: Model monitoring and interpretability tools specific to Evidently AI.
-- **fiddler_ai**: Model monitoring and explainability tools tailored for understanding model predictions provided by Fiddler AI.
-- **whylabs_ai**: Explainability support for tracking changes in model behavior provided by Whylabs AI.

 #### 3.1 **Evidently AI explainability metrics:**
 - `feature_importances.py`: It computes the feature importances and provides a dictionary containing the feature importance per column with the column name as key and the feature importance value as the value.